Junot Díaz: Career

 Díaz attended Kean College in Union, New Jersey, for one year before transferring and ultimately completing his BA at Rutgers University-New Brunswick in 1992, majoring in English; there he was involved in Demarest Hall, a creative-writing, living-learning, residence hall, and in various student organizations.
 He was exposed to the authors who would motivate him to become a writer: Toni Morrison and Sandra Cisneros.
 He worked his way through college by delivering pool tables, washing dishes, pumping gas, and working at Raritan River Steel.
 During an interview conducted in 2010, Díaz reflected on his experience growing up in America and working his way through college:

 I can safely say I've seen the US from the bottom up ...
 I may be a success story as an individual.
 But if you adjust the knob and just take it back one setting to the family unit, I would say my family tells a much more complicated story.
 It tells the story of two kids in prison.
 It tells the story of enormous poverty, of tremendous difficulty.

 A pervasive theme in his short story collection Drown (1996) is the absence of a father, which reflects Diaz's strained relationship with his own father, with whom he no longer keeps in contact.
 When Diaz once published an article in a Dominican newspaper condemning the country's treatment of Haitians, his father wrote a letter to the editor saying that the writer of the article should "go back home to Haiti".

 After graduating from Rutgers, Díaz worked at Rutgers University Press as an editorial assistant.
 At this time he also first created the quasi-autobiographical character of Yunior in a story Díaz used as part of his application for his MFA program in the early 1990s.
 The character would become important to much of his later work including Drown and This Is How You Lose Her (2012).
 Yunior would become central to much of Diaz's work, Diaz later explaining how "My idea, ever since Drown, was to write six or seven books about him that would form one big novel".
 Díaz earned his MFA in 1995 from Cornell University, where he wrote most of his first collection of short stories.

+Díaz joined the creative writing at Syracuse University as a faculty in 1997.
+He moved to MIT in 2002.

 Díaz teaches creative writing at the Massachusetts Institute of Technology as the Rudge and Nancy Allen Professor of Writing and was the fiction editor for Boston Review.
 He is active in the Dominican American community and is a founding member of the Voices of Our Nation Arts Foundation, which focuses on writers of color.
 He was a Millet Writing Fellow at Wesleyan University, in 2009, and participated in Wesleyan's Distinguished Writers Series.